SarahRoseElizabeth/vrla-expo/readMe.txt

 Current known bugs:
 1) Only in Firefox do the mobile pricing tables not resize as they are supposed to.
-2) If you reload while in the mobile view of chromes inspector, the menu icon disappears - this is related to the aos animation and does not happen on a real phone.
+2) If you reload while in the mobile view of chromes inspector, the menu icon disappears - this appears to be a bug with chrome as it does not happen when tested on a real phone.
 3)The font weight of body text changes in Firefox and safari.